Anthony-Ngonde/Opticart-frontend/README.md

 ### 5 Minute Video Explaining my Project Link
 /home/anthony/Videos/Screencasts/Screencast from 17-06-2024 08:33:41 ALASIRI.webm

-- Copy the link above and paste it to the browser to see my video
+- Copy the link above and paste it to the browser to see my video.